speedyhoopster3/Uniatron/README.md

 **Uniatron is the app to spend less time on the phone and more time with exercise!**

 At the beginning of a day, each user launches with a set amount of usage time that gradually degrades as apps are used.
 By achieving activity goals, they can be used to re-enable usage time.
-Depending on the extent of the activity, a longer or shorter usage time can be unlocked.
+Depending on the extent of the activity, a longer or shorter usage time can be added to your daily limit.

-Das automatische Sperren von Apps wird den Nutzer dazu animieren mehr sportlich aktiv zu werden und dem allgemeinem Handy Konsum entgegenwirken.
+Das automatische Sperren von Apps wird den Nutzer dazu animieren sportlich aktiver zu werden, und dem allgemeinen Handykonsum entgegenzuwirken.

 ## Features
 - [ ] 1.
-Lock social/fun apps after a certain amount of usage
+Lock social/fun apps after a certain amount of time has been spent
 - [ ] 2.
 Collect time for doing sportive activity (user can exchange steps for additional screen time)
 - [ ] 3.
-Tracking emotinons after app usage (via questions/smileys)
+Track emotions after app usage and throughout the day (via questions/smileys)
 - [ ] 4.
-Configurable (at which time do the steps reset daily)
+Configure app settings (user can set the time at which the daily stepcount reset happens)
 - [ ] 5.
-Learning aid (locking screen/apps for certain time)
+Aid learning (locking screen/apps for certain amount of time)

 ## Schedule
 ### Milestone 1: First prototype (Due date May 31, 2018)
 We will create a first prototype with the basic functionality.

-- App locking
+- Locking apps
-- Collect time for doing sportive activity
+- Collecting time of doing sportive activity
-- Emotion tracking
+- Tracking emotions
-- Configurations
+- Configure the app

 ### Milestone 2: Final app (Due date June 28, 2018)
-We will further refined the prototype.
-This may be implemented further functionalities.
+We will further refine the prototype.
+Thus, additional functionalities might be implemented.

 - Learning aid